CodeYourFuture/JavaScript-Core-3-Coursework-Week1-London8-Archived/mandatory/thinking-like-a-programmer/task.md

 <!-- Write your answer here -->

+Problem solving.
+Its about thinking, Understanding why?
+Thinking the logic and try to get to a solution first not just coding.

 ## 2. When trying to solve a challenge, what should you do first?

 <!-- Write your answer here -->

+Understand the problem.
+Break it in smaller parts.
+Think about the steps you are going to take, and add those steps as comments all the way through the process, before writing the code that will execute those steps

 ## 3. What should you do if you get stuck?

 <!-- Write your answer here -->

+See it as a challenge.
+Break down the problem in smaller problems.
+Walk away and come back with fresh eyes.
+Debug or use comments.
+Google/Research.
+Start over again if necessary.
+Read through your code outloud as the computer will interpret it.